 Download TopBraid Composer from the TopQuadrant web site:

-The TopBraid Composer installation instructions are here:
+The TopBraid Composer installation instructions are on that page.

 You may use either the Standard Edition or the Maestro Edition.

 Run TopBraid Composer.exe.
 You should find it in the top-level directory of the files you unzipped.